voidashi/voidashi/README.md

 ### 🖥️ Current Projects:
 - 🔒 **Building:** Secure voting systems with blockchain technology
 - 🎮 **Developing:** A side-scroller game using Godot Engine
-- 💡 **Learning:** More about distributed systems and Rust programming
+- 💡 **Learning:** More about distributed systems and Zig programming

 ---